cydia2020/toyota-dsu-reroute-harness/README.md

 - Zip tie, heat shrink, and insulate everything, modify openpilot according to the patch file (or use my fork) and you should be done.

 ![Schematic of The DSU Re-Route Harness](schematic.jpeg?raw=true "Schematic")

+# Parts Needed (Plug-n-Play Option)

+You will need the following connectors if you are making this as a PnP solution:
+- DSU Plug and Receptacle: DJ7324-0.7-11/21
+- comma.ai Toyota A Harness, which contains
+ - Camera Plug (Female Camera Connector): 1318774-1
+ - Camera Plug Female PIN Receptacles: 1123343-1 (*10)
+ - Camera Receptacle (Male Camera Connector): 1565894-1
+ - Camera Receptacle Male PIN Tabs: 1376109-1 (*10)

 # FAQ